-On our website, in our brochures, and in the majority of our posts, you will see us at Imagine 4D celebrating the fact that no head-mounted displays, or VR goggles are required within Station IX to view 3D content.
-You may be wondering why we are so excited about this, or even how this fact sets us apart significantly from other virtual reality technologies and immersive display solutions.
+On our website, in our brochures, and in most of our posts, you will see us at Imagine 4D celebrating the fact that no head-mounted displays, or VR goggles are required within Station IX to view 3D content due to Reflected Reality.
+You may wonder why we are so excited about this, or even how this sets us apart significantly from other virtual reality technologies and immersive display solutions.

 Let’s first take a moment to define virtual reality (VR), augmented reality (AR), and mixed reality (MR), so that it becomes clearer why Reflected Reality (RR) offered by Station IX is so remarkable.

 – Virtual Reality (VR): Your environment is completely digital.
 The user is fully immersed in a digital environment that shuts out the physical world, but in order to achieve this, one must usually wear a head-mounted display, or VR goggles.

 – Augmented Reality (AR): Virtual objects are added into a real-world environment.
 Often using a camera on a smartphone or tablet, digital elements are layered on top of actual settings.
 If you own a modern smartphone, you can easily download an AR app and try this technology.
 Examples of AR include Snapchat lenses and the IKEA Place app.

 – Mixed Reality (MR): Combines elements of both AR and VR.
 Headwear is necessary to experience MR. There are 2 kinds of MR technology, which Forbes expertly explains:

 - Starts with the real world – Virtual objects are not just overlaid on the real world but can interact with this environment.
 In this case, a user remains in the real-world environment while digital content is added to it; moreover, a user can interact with virtual objects.